Make or Reschedule an Appointment

-Bring a current list of prescription medications so that the provider has the most up to date record.
-Lastly, bring a list of any health concerns that you wish to discuss with your provider.
+Bring a current list of prescription medications so that your provider has the most up to date record.
+Also bring a list of any health concerns that you wish to discuss with your provider.

 Canceling an Appointment

 We understand that sometimes it is not possible to keep an appointment.
 If you are unable to keep your appointment, please let us know at least 24 hours in advance of your scheduled appointment.

 The health centers accept most insurance plans including but not limited to:

 - Neighborhood Health Plan